What parents need to know

 What's the story?

 What happens when you take a curious monkey out of the jungle and set him loose in the big city?
 When the monkey is Curious George, the answer is chaos ... and a whole lot of fun!
 It's one adventure after another until he is arrives happily at the zoo.

 Is it any good?

-Author/illustrator H. A. Rey takes care to fill every other page with a colorful cartoonlike drawing.
+Author-illustrator H. A. Rey takes care to fill every other page with a colorful cartoon-like drawing.
 One outstanding picture shows an aerial view of George holding balloons and floating over the city.
-However, sometimes a series of thumbnail pictures appears on one page and confuses young children.
-"Are there three monkeys?" one 4-year-old asked.
+However, sometimes a series of thumbnail pictures appears on one page and can confuse young children.

 Families can talk about...

 Families can talk about how George keeps getting into trouble.
 Why do you think he does?

 What other George stories have you read or seen on TV?
 Why do kids love him so much?